IRMaGe-3T/mri_dwi_cluni/README.md

 ## Requirements

-[MRTrix](https://mrtrix.readthedocs.io) software should be install and it should be possible to run the MRTrix command from the terminal used to run the module.
-You can try :
+[MRTrix](https://mrtrix.readthedocs.io) software should be install and it should be possible to run the MRTrix commands from the terminal.
+You can try in a terminal:

 ```bash
 mrinfo
 ```

-[TractSeg](https://github.com/MIC-DKFZ/TractSeg) should be install as required (so PyTorch should be install)
+[TractSeg](https://github.com/MIC-DKFZ/TractSeg) should be install as required (so PyTorch should be install) and it should be possible to run the TractSeg commands from the terminal.

+[ANTs](http://stnava.github.io/ANTs/) software should be install and it should be possible to run the ANTs commands from the terminal.

+[dcm2niix](https://github.com/rordenlab/dcm2niix/releases) software should be install (release >=version 20-july-2022)

+Others requirements (python libraries):
 - argparse
 - json
 - pydicom
 - unidecode
 - dcm2bids>=3.1.1
-- dcm2niix
 - TractSeg
 - MRTrix>=3.0.2
 - pyQt5